 MEED’s awards programme aims to reward entrants through benchmarking the best practice specified in the project brief and excellence in project delivery.

 Winning an award sends a message to the market that quality is essential in all parts of the project management process, from design planning to engineering and construction.

 - Gain unparalleled recognition for their project through an international platform;

 - Reward and evaluate their achievements through an independent judging process;

 - Be associated with the programme’s core values of integrity, accuracy and innovation;

 - Get the chance to celebrate their team’s achievements and network with the region’s leaders in projects.

 How to enter

 A minimal amount of time is needed to submit the information required by the judges.
-All information supplied by entrants is confidential and only the award winners will be published.

 Register your details online today in order to gain access to the online entry form for your specific category.
 Your project has the chance to win at a national level and then compete at a regional level.